morningred88/AWS/EC2_high_availability_and_scalability.md

 ## Sticky sessions for your Application Load Balancer

+### General information about stickyness

 * Application Load Balancers support both duration-based cookies and application-based cookies.
 * Sticky sessions are enabled at the target group level.
 * You can use a combination of duration-based stickiness, application-based stickiness, and no stickiness across all of your target groups.
 * For both stickiness types, the Application Load Balancer resets the expiry of the cookies it generates after every request.
 * If a cookie expires, the session is no longer sticky and the client should remove the cookie from its cookie store.

+### Requirements

+- An HTTP/HTTPS load balancer.
+- At least one healthy instance in each Availability Zone.